sanity-io/sanity-plugin-content-calendar/README.md

 We advise setting up a cronjob running for instance every minute that checks if any document should be published and then perform that action.
 A full script that does this is represented below.

 When the publish event eventually occurs, any newer draft will be discarded.
-This is why the plugin warns you if you make further changes to a document after you schedule it.If you don't want to lose the newer changes an editor will need to Reschedule them.
+This is why the plugin warns you if you make further changes to a document after you schedule it.
+If you don't want to lose the newer changes an editor will need to Reschedule them.
 The plugin will prompt for this with a warning in the calendar view and an updated document action.

 ### Publishing the scheduled documents

 To publish documents, you can set up a serverless function to poll for pending scheduled events and perform the action.
 Typically, this can be run from a cronjob every minute or from another scheduled action.